 Backflushing is not suitable for long production processes, neither for the production of customized products.

-Inventory shrinkage is excess inventory which is listed in the inventory accounting records, but in actual no longer exists because of some of the other reasons.
+Inventory shrinkage is excess inventory which is listed in the inventory accounting records, but actual no longer exists because of some of the other reasons.

 Inventory shrinkage can be because of damage of goods during shipping, spoilage if in less quantity can be ignored.
 If the shrinkage happens in excess, mismanagement, theft by employees, incorrect record-keeping, evaporation or similar issues can be the cause.

-Moving average is a demand forecasting method that uses most recent actual past data to calculate the average demand over a fixed time period.
-It removes the effect of random fluctuations and is most useful when demand has pronounced trends or seasonal fluctuations.
+Moving average is a demand forecasting method that uses the most recent actual past data to calculate the average demand over a fixed time period.
+It removes the effect of random fluctuations and is most useful when the demand has pronounced trends or seasonal fluctuations.

 Moving average = Demand in previous ‘n’ periods ÷ ‘n’

-It's called 'moving' because as a new demand number is calculated; the oldest number in the set falls off, keeping the time period locked.
-For example, if you want to calculate a three-month moving average on 1st August, you will calculate the average demand of May, June, and July.
+It’s called ‘moving’ because as a new demand number is calculated; the oldest number in the set falls off, keeping the time period locked.
+For example, if you want to calculate a three-month moving average on 1st August, you will calculate the average demand for May, June, and July.
 Subsequently, on 1st September, you would use May, June, and July demand for the calculation.

-Economic Order Quantity is a methods of calculating the quantity of the stock that needs to be re-ordered, considering the demand of that particular item / product and your inventory holding costs.
+Economic Order Quantity is a method of calculating the quantity of the stock that needs to be re-ordered, considering the demand for that particular item/product and your inventory holding costs.

-EOQ is a term that answers to the question,
+EOQ is a term that answers the question,

 “What quantity of stock should I re-order to replenish my inventory?”